 Gupta also emphasises the importance of getting in touch with the right person.
 “Some salespeople will start off speaking with lower-level management, for example, because that might seem like an easier thing to do, but they do not always have buying power,” she says.
 “Whoever is signing the deal (usually VP and above) should be your target.”

 2. Make the prospect the hero of your story

 The next step is framing your pitch with an engaging narrative.
 In this story, the prospect is the hero—they have a problem they need to overcome.
 Your product is the sidekick that will help them do it.
-Your job as a salesperson is to make the connection between your product and your prospect's happy ending.
-Use your value proposition, testimonials and data to support the story.
+Your job as a salesperson is to make the connection between your product and your prospect’s happy ending.
+Use your value proposition, testimonials, and data to support the story.
 Get creative—Troops, a revenue communications platform, created physical cards to enable storytelling in sales and help sales reps quickly find the right narrative.
 Other companies write detailed briefs of various sales personas to familiarise reps with different stories.
 Whatever information or format you use, make sure your pitch always focuses on an outcome.
-"Before you make your sales pitch, find what the person can gain from the deal going forward," Gupta advises.
-"If they're going to get a promotion at the end of this, learn how you can help them work toward that or how you can set them up for success when they talk to their CEO.
-Finding out what's at stake and what’s going to be beneficial to the person you're selling to is important in any sales pitch."
+“Before you make your sales pitch, find what the person can gain from the deal going forward,” Gupta advises.
+“If they are going to get a promotion at the end of this, learn how you can help them work toward that or how you can set them up for success when they talk to their CEO.
+Finding out what is at stake and what’s going to be beneficial to the person you are selling to is important in any sales pitch.”

 “Before you make your sales pitch, find what the person can gain from the deal going forward.”Courtney Gupta

 3. Understand the customer’s needs, and personalise the solution